Multi-neuronal auditory coding for frequency resolution beyond the refractory threshold

-In summary, we have presented one theoretical mechanism of high-pitch sound perception and one practical application thereof. (i) Theoretically, we have demonstrated a novel mechanism of high-pitch perception for the auditory transduction of sound into neural signals.
-This mechanism utilizes stochasticity in a system of multiple neurons, whose collective excitations resolve frequencies higher than the frequency associated with the mean refractory period up to a multiple thereof. (ii) As a practical application we suggest an economic solution for a single electrode cochlear implant which yields speech discrimination through this mechanism.
+In summary, we have presented one theoretical mechanism of high-pitch sound perception and one practical application thereof.
+Theoretically, we have demonstrated a novel mechanism of high-pitch perception for the auditory transduction of sound into neural signals.
+This mechanism utilizes stochasticity in a system of multiple neurons, whose collective excitations resolve frequencies higher than the frequency associated with the mean refractory period~\cite{Berry15031998} up to a multiple thereof.
+It may contribute to a non-tonotopic mode of high frequency perception.
+As a practical application we suggest an economic solution for a single electrode cochlear implant which may yield speech discrimination through this mechanism.